Liceth/rails/guides/source/asset_pipeline.md

 code for JavaScript plugins and CSS frameworks.
 Keep in mind that third party code with references to other files also processed by the asset Pipeline (images, stylesheets, etc.), will need to be rewritten to use helpers like `asset_path`.

+* `node_modules`  is the place where Yarn stores the npm modules downloaded from npm registry

 WARNING: If you are upgrading from Rails 3, please take into account that assets under `lib/assets` or `vendor/assets` are available for inclusion via the